javierli0829/secondhandbooks/README.md

 ## If you want to update and delete data, you can use other ways to send http requests from the :

 ### 6. Delete a book (DELETE)
-For example. you can issue a DELETE request to the following url http://127.0.0.1:8000/book/?name=bookname <br /><br />
+For example, you can issue a DELETE request to the following url http://127.0.0.1:8000/book/?name=bookname <br /><br />

 ### 7. When a new user become interested in a book  (PATCH)
-In this case, you should send a PATCH request to update the 'peopleInterested' field of the book. step 1: Get the book's 'peopleInterested' that you will update.
+In this case, you should send a PATCH request to update the 'peopleInterested' field of the book. <br />
+step 1: Get the book's 'peopleInterested' that you will update.
 For example, the current list is [1,2] <br />
 step 2: Issue a PATCH request with the updated list.
 For example, you want to add a new user to book 1 whose ID is 3, then issue: http PATCH http://127.0.0.1:8000/book/1/ peopleInterested:='[1,2,3]' <br /><br />